 Provide the right content

-Your website needs to reflect your current product offering?
-Decision-makers are more empowered than ever and are hungry enough for information that they often research a company’s products and services before they even approach the company with an interest to buy.
+Does your website need to reflect your current product offering?
+Decision-makers are more empowered than ever and are hungry enough for the information that they often research a company’s products and services before they even approach the company with an interest to buy.
 Does your website communicate the unique benefits your product or service offers?
 Does it show prospects what value they have to gain from using your company?
 Is it clear what your core competencies are that put your company above the competition?
 A strong website can be a sales facilitator, but only if you provide the information that decision-makers need in order to evaluate whether the product or service is the right fit.

 Is your website static?
 Does it look outdated?
 Is it stuck inside a small box that doesn’t take up the entire page?
 Does it look professional, crisp and clean?
 If your website looks like it’s from the 90s, this might suggest your products, services, technology, problem-solving skills, and pretty much everything else your company offers is outdated too.
 You’ve worked hard to make your offering the best product or service in the market; don’t let your website convince people otherwise.